Understanding the Personal Networks of People Experiencing Homelessness in King County, WA with aggregate Relational Data: Introduction

-Over the last three years, in King County, WA, this network-based approach has produced the most extensive set of network data that we know of on the US unhoused population.
+Over the last three years, in King County, WA, this network-based approach has yielded the most extensive set of network data on the US unhoused population that we are aware of.
 In this paper, we will analyze the resulting network data to understand the social networks of the unhoused population in King County, WA, with an eye on how this can be used to improve social policy and outcomes of the unhoused community.
-The data collected in this study included several aggregate personal network measures: (1) the total number of people experiencing homelessness who ego\footnote{The focal node in a network, in this case, the survey respondent \citet{almquist2012random,wasserman1994social}.} knows by sleep location; (2) a list of close alters\footnote{A person connected to ego \citet{almquist2012random,wasserman1994social}.} experiencing homelessness by their sleep location' and (3) ego's kinship network, and (4) a peer referral network.
-This data type has become known as Aggregate Relational Data (ARD) \citep{breza2020using} and can be employed to learn about population-level characteristics of the social network of interest \citep{breza2023consistently,breza2020using}, in this case, people experiencing homelessness.
+The data collected in this study included several aggregate personal network measures of the interpersonal network people experiencing homelessnes (i.e., the node set is limited to people also experiencing homelessness): (1) an \emph{Acquaintanceship} network (the total number of people experiencing homelessness who ego\footnote{The focal node in a network, in this case, the survey respondent \citet{almquist2012random,wasserman1994social}.} knows by sleep location); (2) a \emph{Close Friendship} network (measure as a list of close alters\footnote{A person connected to ego \citet{almquist2012random,wasserman1994social}.} experiencing homelessness by their sleep location); (3) a kinship network (measured by ego's household relationships based on sleep location), and (4) a peer referral network (which is measured through a coupon recruitment process leveraged for the data collection process).
+These network measures are often known as Aggregate Relational Data (ARD) \citep{breza2020using} and can be employed to learn about population-level characteristics of the social network of interest \citep{breza2023consistently,breza2020using}, in this case, people experiencing homelessness.